swiftlang/swift-package-manager/Documentation/Usage.md

     example$ swift build -Xlinker -L/usr/local/lib/

-Next, we'll create a directory `Sources/Clibgit` in your `example` projcet, and add a `module.modulemap` to it:
+Next, create a directory `Sources/Clibgit` in your `example` project, and add a `module.modulemap` to it:

     module Clibgit [system] {